Pasteurellosis

 If we were still growing our herd, we might use the doe to get several more litters, and when the first healthy female offspring were old enough, we’d cull the carrier doe, and place one of her healthy offspring into her (well-bleached) breeding cage.
 This way, instead of, say, 8 bunnies, we’d have perhaps 16 or 24 to choose from, knowing that a large percentage of these will end up in the crockpot.

 Important Note!
 This bullet point assumes you know the problem is Pasteurellosis.
-If the doe appears healthy yet her offspring begin sneezing, the illness could also be Bordetellosis.
+If the doe appears healthy yet her offspring begin sneezing, the illness could instead be Bordetellosis.
 A proper vet diagnosis will help you with some of your decisions.

 • Although you cull the doe, keep her healthy offspring for use in your breeding program.
 These are the animals with the very strong immune systems that you want locked into your herd.